LabEG/centos-lxqt-vnc/README.md

 - `--shm-size='64m'` - extend if firefox browser is crashing.

 ### FAQ
-- Defaul root and user password is 'centos'.
+- Default root and user password is 'centos'.
 Change it on first vnc connection for more security.
 - For change LXQT Theme open Menu > Preferences > Appearance > LXQt Theme and select nice to you theme, example Kde-Plasma.
 - For change OpenBox theme open Menu > Preferences > LXQt settings > Opebox Settings and select nice to you theme, example Clearlooks.